How do I get to Lembeh Strait?

 The best option is flying via Singapore.
-Silk Air (www.silkair.com), a subsidiary of Singapore Airlines, offers three or four (depending on the time of year) flights weekly between Manado and Singapore.
+Silk Air (www.silkair.com), a subsidiary of Singapore Airlines, offers four or five (depending on the time of year) flights weekly between Manado and Singapore.
 The flying time is 3.5 hours.
-If arriving domestically, there are numerous daily flights, some direct, from Jakarta (3 hrs in duration) on a variety of carriers, as well as a daily direct flight from/to Bali.
+If arriving domestically, there are numerous daily flights, some direct, from Jakarta (3 hrs in duration) on a variety of carriers.

 A second alternative is the Indonesia visa on arrival (VOA) , which is valid for 30 days and can be extended by another 30 days while travelling in Indonesia.
 There are 67 countries who can get a 30 day visa on arrival at USD 35 per person.
 The Indonesia visa fee can be paid in cash or credit card.
 If you pay with cash you can use US Dollars or any other major currency.
 You will find a piece of paper at the VOA payment counter with the current price in your currency.